sagold/json-schema-library/README.md

 ### Additional helpers

 #### SchemaService(schema)

-binds the schema to getSchema.
+Retrieve the json-schema at the given json-pointer

 ```js
 const schemaService = new SchemaService(rootSchema); // default core 'draft04'